 Array of Snowflake Quads

 Nathan Cohen in the US fractalized the quad loop based on the Minkowski square and invented an array of two elements.
-I think the biggest advantage of fractal antennas is that we get a wide bandwidth with a small size.
+The biggest advantage of fractal antennas is that we get a wide bandwidth with a small size.

 This simulation shows that we can almost double the bandwidth with a 3-element array.
 It has a reflector, a driven element, and a director.
 These are the results for the 20 m band (~ 14 MHz),